Khishgeegiin Nyambaatar

-Khishgeegiin Nyambaatar (Хишгээгийн Нямбаатар, born 4 June 1978) is a Mongolian politician currently serving as the 35th Mayor of Ulaanbaatar since October 2023, previously having been Minister of Justice and Internal Affairs.
+Khishgeegiin Nyambaatar (Хишгээгийн Нямбаатар, born 4 June 1978) is a Mongolian politician who served as the 36th Mayor of Ulaanbaatar from October 2023 to May 2026, previously having been Minister of Justice and Internal Affairs from 2020 to 2023.
 He was elected as a member of the State Great Khural in 2016 and 2020.
+Following his appointment as mayor, he was relieved from his ministerial and parliamentary duties on 12 October 2023.

 In December 2023, as the Mayor of Ulaanbaatar, Nyambaatar was tasked with overseeing the construction and completion of the city's metro system, originally planned for completion by 2020.

 Early life and education

-Nyambaatar was born on 4 June 1978 in Ulaanbaatar, the capital of the Mongolian People's Republic and graduated the 48th Secondary School in 1996.
+Nyambaatar was born in Ulaanbaatar, the capital of the Mongolian People's Republic, on 4 June 1978.
+He graduated from the 48th Secondary School in 1996.

-He graduated Orkhon University with a legal studies Bachelor's degree in 2000 and pedagogy Master's degree in 2002.
+He graduated from Orkhon University with a Bachelor's degree in legal studies in 2000 and a Master's degree in pedagogy in 2002.

 Political career

-In 2009, He was the legal advisor of Songinokhairkhan District, one of the 9 municipal districts of Ulaanbaatar.
-From 2012 to 2016, he served as the chairman of the Citizens' Representatives Leaders' Khural in Songinokhairkhan District.
+In 2009, he was the legal advisor in Songinokhairkhan District, one of the 9 municipal districts of Ulaanbaatar.
+From 2012 to 2016, he served as the chairman of the Citizens' Representatives Leaders' Khural in Songinokhairkhan.

+Member of parliament

-In the 2016 parliamentary election, he was elected as member of the State Great Khural from the 76th constituency in Songinokhairkhan District.
+In the 2016 parliamentary election, he was elected as a member of the State Great Khural from the 76th constituency in Songinokhairkhan.
 The Mongolian People's Party (MPP) won 65 seats out of 76 in the State Great Khural.